Complexometric titration: Use of EDTA

 lies far to the right.
 Carrying out the reaction in a basic buffer solution removes H+ as it is formed, which also favors the formation of the EDTA-metal cation complex reaction product.
 For most purposes it can be considered that the formation of the metal cation-EDTA complex goes to completion, and this is chiefly why EDTA is used in titrations and standardizations of this type.

+Data processing and calculation

+First step is to plot the absorbance(A) values of standard solution against molar concentrations (c) of the known solution.
+Then the best straight line is plotted, passing through the origin.
+The experimental points are plotted as per Beer’s law:

+A= E*c*l where E= molar extinction coefficient and l= optical path length usually 1 cm.